What Is the Passive Restraint Discount?

 Auto manufacturers have made cars much safer over the years.
 They’ve introduced many new devices and safety features to ensure that you have the best protection possible before or during an accident.

-In the auto safety world, a qualifying passive device is any automatic restraint in a vehicle that protect passengers in the event of a collision or crash.
+In the auto safety world, a qualifying passive restraint device is any automatic vehicle safety feature that protects passengers in the event of a collision or crash.
 During a collision, your car will automatically deploy airbags or seat belts to keep you safe.

 Passive restraints don’t help you avoid a crash.
 The sole purpose is to reduce injuries and fatalities.
 In a collision, a vehicle changes direction at high speeds.
 And so will a human body inside a vehicle.